rajshreeyoga/test/README.md

 ### 🎯 Objective

-Build a Flutter application that interacts with your Django backend API to perform user CRUD operations.
+Create a Flutter mobile app to interact with the Django API:

+* ✅ Fetch and display all users.
+* ✅ Add a new user using a form.

-### 📌 Steps
+### 📌 Instructions

-1. **Create a new Flutter project** named `user_crud_app`.
+1. Create a Flutter project named `user_crud_app`.

-2. **Choose a state management solution** such as Provider, Riverpod, or Bloc to manage your app's state.
+2. Choose a state management approach (e.g., **Provider**, **Riverpod**, or **Bloc**).

-3. **Build the following screens:**

-   * A home screen to **list all users** (GET request)
-   * A screen or modal to **add a new user** (POST request)

-4. **Connect the Flutter app to your Django API** using the public URL you generated via ngrok.

-5. **Ensure proper error handling, loading indicators, and form validations.**
+3. Build two screens:

+   * **User List Screen** – Fetch and display users from the API.
+   * **Add User Screen** – Form to input user data and submit a POST request.
-6. **Use Dart's `http` package** (or any other client) to make network calls.
+4. Use Dart’s `http` package (or another package of your choice) to make network calls.
+5. Connect to your Django backend using the public `ngrok` URL.
+6. Include:

+   * Form validation
+   * Error handling
+   * Loading indicators

 ---

-## 🧪 Tips
+## ✅ Submission Tips

-* Organize your code with proper file structure.
-* Ensure your code is readable and logically structured.
+* Keep code modular and well-structured.
-* Prioritize functionality and clean architecture over UI polish.
+* Focus on functionality and clarity.
-* Reuse widgets and avoid code duplication.
-* Use Flutter DevTools or console logs for debugging.

----

-Feel free to use any additional libraries or packages you are comfortable with, but keep your solution understandable and easy to run for review.
+* Add minimal comments or documentation if necessary.
+* Provide run instructions for both backend and frontend.